 Sand Wedge

-The sand wedge, typically 54° to 58° of loft with generous bounce, is designed specifically for bunker shots and short, high greenside shots — its wide, high-bounce sole is what keeps it from digging into sand.
+The sand wedge, typically 54° to 58° of loft with generous bounce, is designed in particular for bunker shots and short, high greenside shots.
+This means its wide, high-bounce sole is what keeps it from digging into sand.

 Example

-A player carries a 56° sand wedge with 12° of bounce specifically because their home course has soft, fluffy bunker sand that would cause a lower-bounce wedge to dig.
+A player carries a 56° sand wedge with 12° of bounce in particular.
+This is because their home course has soft, fluffy bunker sand that would cause a lower-bounce wedge to dig.

 Why it matters

-A properly bounced sand wedge is one of the most forgiving clubs in the bag for bunker play, often doing more for consistency than technique refinements alone.
+A properly bounced sand wedge is one of the most forgiving clubs in the bag for bunker play.
+This often doing more for consistency than technique refinements alone.

 Common mistakes